-After Gastroscopy you will be observed for complications until most of the effects of the medications have worn off.
-You might experience bloating or pass flatus because of the gas introduced during the examination.
+After your Gastroscopy you will be observed for complications until most of the effects of the medications have worn off.
+You might experience bloating or pass gas because of the air introduced during the examination.
 You should not have any significant pain.
-Dr Fanning will discuss the findings and future plans with you after the procedure.